Slavery at American colleges and universities: Dartmouth College

-Dartmouth's founder Eleazar Wheelock enslaved at least 18 black people during his lifetime.
-Eight slaves accompanied Wheelock when he and his pupils set out to establish Dartmouth's Hanover campus in 1770.
+Dartmouth's founder Eleazar Wheelock held at least 18 enslaved black people during his lifetime.
+Eight slaves accompanied Wheelock when he established Dartmouth's Hanover campus in 1770.
 According to Craig Wilder "there were more slaves than faculty, administrators, or active trustees; in fact, there were arguably as many enslaved black people at Dartmouth as there were students in the college course, and Wheelock's slaves outnumbered his Native American students."

 Dartmouth College president Nathan Lord defended slavery in the lead up to the American Civil War, causing controversy and leading to his eventual resignation.